xoghd1126/G4-finalproject/README.md

 ### 🌟 Reading and grammar lessons 🌟
 - Showing a summary video of the story.
 - Learning grammar in the text with ppt
-  1.
+  1. Verb tense
-  2.
+  2. Past Simple
+  3. Past Perfect
+  4. Past Continuous

--
+- Grammar Activity

+  1. Draw the correct past tense line for each word
+  2. The student corrects each sentence with errors through the grammar learned in the last class

 ###  Closing 💯
-- Solving quiz questions related to the content of the story with QR code.
-- Reviewing the most wrong questions.

            📚Assignments📚

-         1️⃣ Divide the story area into groups
-         2️⃣ Listening to pronunciation with ai voice 3️⃣ Record the content and upload it to the padlet
+         1️⃣ Listening to pronunciation with ai voice 2️⃣ Record the content
+         3️⃣ Email the teacher a recording file.

 ### 📖 Our story